Primal-Attention: Self-attention through Asymmetric Kernel SVD in Primal Representation: More Experimental Results

 \paragraph{Reinforcement Learning} D4RL~\cite{fu2020d4rl} is a suite of continuous control tasks and datasets for benchmarking progress in offline reinforcement learning.
 In this experiment, we consider Primal.$+$DT with Decision Transformer (DT)~\cite{chen2021decision} as the backbone.
 Specifically, we consider a three-layer DT with its self-attention in third layer replaced by our Primal-Attention.
 As DT utilizes a causal self-attention mask which predicts actions autoregressively, to align with the causal structure, we propose the causal-version of Primal-Attention, namely, Causal Primal-Attention.
 For clarity, we attach the corresponding PyTorch-like pseudo code in Figure~\ref{listing::causal} in this material.
 Note that for this task, we utilize Causal Primal-Attention with the simpler data-independent projection weights, i.e., $W_e, W_r\in\mathbb{R}^{p\times s}$, which helps to prevent overfitting in learning rewards in the RL training process.

-\paragraph{ImageNet-100} ImageNet-100~\cite{russakovsky2015imagenet} contains 100 classes of images from ImageNet-1K~\cite{deng2009imagenet}.
-We use Primal.$+$DeiT-Small/16 with standard DeiT-Small/16 as the backbone.
+\paragraph{Image Classification} ImageNet-100~\cite{russakovsky2015imagenet} contains 100 classes of images from ImageNet-1K~\cite{deng2009imagenet}.
+On both ImageNet-100 and ImageNet-1K, we use Primal.$+$DeiT-Small/16 with standard DeiT-Small/16 as the backbone.
 Specifically, the self-attention of the last layer of DeiT-Small/16 is replaced by our Primal-Attention using data-dependent projection weights with the setup $n=\min\{s*10, N\}$, i.e.,~${\tt rank\_multi}=10$.

+\paragraph{Language Modelling} We conduct the language modelling on the WikiText-103~\cite{merity2016pointer}, which aims to estimate the probability distribution of a token given the previous ones.
+We replace the self-attention in the last layer of the Transformer baseline with our Causal Primal-Attention using data-dependent projection weights with the setup $n=\min\{s*10, N\}$, i.e.,~${\tt rank\_multi}=10$.